IRMVLab/Step-wise-Learning/README.md

 ----------------------------------------------
 The core training approach proposed in the paper "Viewpoint-Invariant Loop Closure Detection using step-wise Learning with Controlling Embeddings of Landmarks" is used for binary classification purpose in 'binary_classifier.py'.
 For Core paper topic, use 'train.py'.

+Install pynput (optional).
+If you do not want to install, just comment out the lines needing this library.

 Test Environment:
 - Machine: Acer Predator Helios 300 (PH315-53-72XD)
 - Ubuntu 20.04